Hans Baruch: Early life

 Hans Baruch, born in 1925 and raised in Hamburg, Germany, immigrated to the United States in 1938.
 He was admitted to the Bronx High School of Science (class of 1942), a newly founded (1938) school for students thought to be talented in the sciences.
 The entrance examinations for this school were quite rigorous and only a small percentage of applicants was admitted.

 After graduating from The Bronx High School of Science (June, 1942), Baruch attended Brooklyn College, where he met Abraham Maslow and quickly became one of his research assistants.
 Although Maslow was already interested in the hierarchy of basic needs, at that time his interests included human dominance and security, as well as self-esteem.
 Baruch acquired a practical and theoretical knowledge of statistics while helping to develop tests to measure those traits.

 In November 1943 Baruch was drafted into the United States Army, serving until November 1945, and was awarded the Bronze Star Medal, the Prisoner of War Medal, as well as 3 battle stars for his service in the European Theater of War.
+He served within the 106th Infantry Division and was a part of the 424th Infantry Regiment, Company A. Baruch was captured in the first days of the Battle of the Bulge in December 1944 near Winterspelt, Germany.
+He was initially brought to Stalag XIIA where he was interrogated with other members of his company by the SS.
+Baruch was a member of the Ritchie Boys—a special military intelligence unit comprised primarily of German-speaking immigrants.
+Exposure of his role and identity put him at great risk, and examples of war crimes committed against two other 'Ritchie Boys' of the 106th Infantry Division were witnessed in captured infantry regiments adjacent to his own during the Battle of the Bulge.

 Prior to discharge from the U.S. Army, Baruch was posted to Ft.
 DuPont, Delaware, where he was put in charge of the clinical laboratory of the post hospital.
 It was this experience that led him to start thinking about mechanizing clinical chemistry.